slidenerd/ec2-mean-test/EC2.md

 # How to install Node.js and MongoDB on EC2 the hard way

 Hi!
 I got tired of reading guides on the internet that do no explain anything properly.
 And sorry to say this but the EC2 docs suck at explaining anything.
-After lots and lots of Googling, this is going to be the most comprehensive post that shows the following. **Bookmark this!** If this post needs an update, [open an issue](https://github.com/slidenerd/ec2-mean-test/issues)
+This guide is designed for people who are total newbies to the whole world of Amazon, Ubuntu, NGINX and what not. **Even if you read 300 more articles on the Internet** I assure you, **this one post will blow away all of them.** After lots and lots of Googling, this is going to be the most comprehensive post that shows the following. **Bookmark this!** If this post needs an update, [open an issue](https://github.com/slidenerd/ec2-mean-test/issues)

  1. How to setup **Ubuntu 18.04** instance on Amazon EC2
  2. How to install **Node.js using NVM** on this instance